HumanSignal/label-studio/docs/source/guide/tasks.md

 ```
 If you're placing JSON files in [cloud storage](storage.html), place 1 task in each JSON file in the storage bucket.
 If you want to upload a JSON file from your machine directly into Label Studio, you can place multiple tasks in one JSON file.

+#### Example JSON with multiple tasks
+You can place multiple tasks in one JSON file if you're uploading the JSON file to Label Studio.

 <br/>
 {% details <b>To place multiple tasks in one JSON file, use this JSON format example</b> %}
 This example contains multiple text classification tasks with no annotations or predictions.